Do you have one of the following artifacts that you’d like to share with the Sephardic Studies Program?

 - Letters (in English, Ladino, French, Greek, or other languages)

 - Photographs (especially with inscriptions!)

-- Audio/video recordings of personal histories or songs
+- Audio/video recordings of personal histories, songs, or Sephardic family events

 Chair of Sephardic Studies, Jackson School of International Studies

 We will be in touch with you via email to sign a Document Release Form to confirm the artifact’s inclusion in our digital collection.
 For the subsequent scanning of physical artifacts, we welcome donations to the Sephardic Studies Program in recognition of our preservation efforts.

 I still have questions about how to submit an artifact.
 Who do I contact?